 4. Opinion Articles: The sectioning of an opinion article is not fixed, but certain sections must be arranged in the following order: title page, main text and a list of references (if applicable).
 Tables, figures, diagrams, illustrations, and photographs may also be included.

 5. Letters to the Editor: All letters to the editor must end with the academic title, full name and institutional affiliation of the writer.
 References can be included.
 Letters to the editor ordinarily contain 250-600 words.

 1.6.4 Title page

 The manuscript title must identify and cover the main content of the article in a concise way (maximum number of words = 15).
-Authors should be listed below the title (surname followed by initials of given names).
+Authors should be listed below the title.
 Superscript numbers should be used after each author name to show the affiliated address.
 The name and contact details (address, email, telephone number and fax) of the corresponding author should be shown.
 The title page should also include the email addresses of all co-authors.
 Author contributions, financial disclosures, conflicts of interest, acknowledgements, and ethical approval statements for research involving human subjects or animals (if applicable) must be declared on the title page of the manuscript; guidance for the completion of these statements is provided in Ethical Guidelines for Authors.
 The ethical review statement should initially be placed on the title page, in order to maintain authors’ anonymity during the peer review process.
 On acceptance of a manuscript, the ethical review statement will be moved to the main body of the manuscript.
 In addition, authors should scan and upload a copy of the ethical approval certificate or letter on to the manuscript submission system, for work that involved human subjects.
 Likewise, authors should upload evidence of approval by an animal research committee for work that involved animals.